coopwilliams/cooper-williams.github.io/_posts/Word2Vec_train_test.md

 running in parallel.

 Future users of this notebook should take care to note whether their database gives the same result.
 The reason the order is important is that Word2Vec trains by learning to predict the movies within a 10-movie window.
 A non-random ordering may introduce a bias.
 That bias might improve the model, e.g. in the case where training data is sorted by review date.
-For all our initial models, however, we have elected not to pursue that approach.
+For all our initial models,however, we have elected not to pursue that approach.

 There are two reasons for this:

 1. Ultimately, the user "taste vector" that is the input for making recommendations is a vector average of all the movies the user has watched, so it's not perfectly analogous to finding similar movies to a single movie.

 2. More importantly, sorting the training data by review date would influence the model to associate movies according to the order people watch them in.
 This has pros and cons.
 We don't want to provide recommendations that lead a user down a path that others have trodden, and this would seem to be one potential drawback.
 But further testing is needed.
 It might be a great idea.

 ```python